Goran Višnjić: 1981–1995: Beginnings

-1995–2005: ER and move to America
+1995–2005: ER and move to the United States

 Višnjić starred as Prince Hamlet for seven years, often playing at Croatian National Theatre in Zagreb.
-He had opportunity to be a supporting actor for 1997 blockbuster drama film Welcome to Sarajevo which was filmed in Sarajevo during Bosnian War, starring opposite; Stephen Dillane, Woody Harrelson and Marisa Tomei.
+He had the opportunity to be a supporting actor for the 1997 blockbuster drama film Welcome to Sarajevo which was filmed in Sarajevo during the Bosnian War, starring opposite; Stephen Dillane, Woody Harrelson, and Marisa Tomei.
 He portrayed Bosnian cab driver Risto Bavić.
-His performance caught the eye of talent agent Elyse Scherz at the Cannes Film Festival, who contacted Višnjić, and offered him employment in USA.
-He also appeared in 1997 American political action thriller film The Peacemaker, alongside George Clooney and Nicole Kidman.
-After doing publicity and press for Welcome to Sarajevo in USA, he got introduced to Griffin Dunne, who offered him an audition for his upcoming romantic fantasy film Practical Magic starring Sandra Bullock and Nicole Kidman.
+His performance caught the eye of talent agent Elyse Scherz at the Cannes Film Festival, who contacted Višnjić, and offered him employment in the United States.
+He also appeared in the 1997 American political action thriller film The Peacemaker, alongside George Clooney and Nicole Kidman.
+After doing publicity and press for Welcome to Sarajevo in the United States, he got introduced to Griffin Dunne, who offered him an audition for his upcoming romantic fantasy film Practical Magic starring Sandra Bullock and Nicole Kidman.
 Practical Magic was released on October 16, 1998, grossing $68.3 million worldwide against a $75 million budget, becoming Višnjić's big breakthrough.

 Subsequently, he found work in local television productions and landed a Tuborg beer commercial that aired in Europe.
-After flying from Croatia and America back-and-forth, he decided to move to USA and continue his career.
+After flying from Croatia and America back-and-forth, he decided to move to the US and continue his career.

-In 1998, Višnjić got offered a role as a doctor Luka Kovač for TV medical series ER.
+In 1998, Višnjić got offered a role as a doctor Luka Kovač for the TV medical series ER.
 It was his role as Risto, the Bosnian driver in Welcome to Sarajevo that led then-producer John Wells to offer him a role as a doctor to replace the departing George Clooney in the sixth season of ER in late 1999, eventually becoming the show's male lead by the start of season 12, having taken over from the departing star Noah Wyle, who left after the finale of season 11.
 By season 14, however, he was only making a limited number of appearances, before completely leaving the show early in season 15.
 In 1998, he appeared in Madonna's music video "The Power of Good-Bye," from her seventh studio album Ray of Light.
 She contacted him after seeing his performance in the film Welcome to Sarajevo.
 Calling him "the sexiest male working today", Madonna explained that "[she] was looking for an actor to be in [the] video and his face came right into my head".
 The video premiered on MTV on September 10, 1998, which further helped Višnjić's career.
-As of 2025, the music video gained more than 96 million views on Madonna's YouTube channel.
+As of 2026, the music video gained more than 100 million views on Madonna's YouTube channel.
 He also had a cameo in the film Rounders, and small speaking role in Committed.